Work at living in peace with everyone, and work at living a holy life, for those who are not holy will not see the Lord.” (Hebrews 12:14 NLT)

 Just as I said yesterday, peace is the key.
 If you were to ask anybody what they desire, they will almost always answer “happiness”.
 It will never be achieved if you have not found peace, which we heard is achieved by believing and having faith.

 Again, what amazes me is how these scriptures follow.

-Once you have tasted peace, you will endeavour to live a Holy life as the scriptures describe.
+Once you have tasted peace, you will endeavor to live a Holy life as the scriptures describe.
 Why?
 Because sin followed by guilt and condemnation keeps us from God.
 In other words, the more you sin, the less at peace you are.
-Do your best to lead a sinless, holy life to be more at peace.
+Do your best to lead a sinless holy life to be more at peace.
 The more we strive for this, the more at peace we will be.